DLR-SC/corpus-annotation-graph-builder/README.md

 </details>

-The the analyzer can simply be created:
+The analyzer can simply be created as follows:

 ```python